 - 1. Remaining graduation requirements will be completed by the last day of the summer semester. - 2.
 Eight hours (M.Div.), six hours (M.A.), or four hours (Th.M.) or less remain for completion of the degree - 3.
-The student has registered for these courses from the regularly scheduled summer course offerings. - 4.
+The student has registered for these courses from the regularly scheduled summer course offerings (CLL, independent, and individualized studies specifically excluded). - 4.
 All admission provisions are removed. - 5.
 All incompletes satisfied. - 6.
-The appropriate graduation fee has been paid.
+All thesis requirements are complete, including the Comprehensive Clinical Integrative Paper. - 7.
+The appropriate graduation fee has been paid. - 8.
+Confirmation of 20 hours of personal counseling has been submitted. - 9.
+Confirmation of 10 hours of group counseling has been submitted. - 10.
+The student has achieved a passing score on the CPCE.